PERA Enterprise Lifecycle Model

-The PERA Generic Enterprise Model is comprised of three basic components:
+The PERA Enterprise Lifecycle Model is comprised of three basic components:

 3. Control and Information Systems.

-These are depicted as three "columns" which begin with Enterprise Definition and end with Enterprise Dissolution (see diagram below at left).
+These are depicted as three "columns" which begin with Enterprise Definition and end with Enterprise Dissolution (see diagram below).

 PERAWHA2_Trans.gif - 3027 Bytes

-In fact however, each of the three components has an interface with the other two, so the PERA diagram might actually be better represented if it were "wrapped around" into a sphere.
+In fact however, each of the three components has an interface with the other two, so the PERA diagram might actually be better represented as "wrapped around" a sphere.
 Unfortunately, this is difficult to represent on a two dimensional page.

 PERA_Globe.gif - 2254 Bytes

-PERA indicates that the next most basic way to structure the enterprise model is by "phase" as indicated by this diagram.
-During each phase of the enterprise, different diagrams are used to reflect the developing detail as the enterprise moves from initial Definition to Operations Phase, to Dissolution.
+The next most basic way to structure the enterprise model is by "phase" as indicated by this diagram.
+During each phase of the enterprise, different diagrams and documents are used to reflect the developing detail as the enterprise moves from initial Definition to Operations Phase, to Dissolution.

 Tell me more about Enterprise Phases